raymond-u/lungo/docs/installation.md

 ## With pip

-To install Lungo using pip, run:
+To install Lungo with pip, run:

 ```bash linenums="1" title="Terminal"
 pip install lungo-cli